 The fair values of forward foreign exchange contracts are based on the difference between the contract amount at the current forward rate at each period end and the contract amount at the contract rate, discounted at a variable risk-free rate at the period end.
-The fair value of the interest rate cap is based on the forward interest rate curve at each reporting date.
-The fair value of the conversion liability component of the Convertible Bonds due 2023 is relevant for 2019 only and was determined as the difference between the market value of the Convertible Bond and the fair value of a comparable, non-convertible bond, known as a debt host contract.
+The fair value of the conversion liability component of the Convertible Bonds due 2023 is relevant for the prior year only and was determined as the difference between the market value of the Convertible Bond and the fair value of a comparable, non-convertible bond, known as a debt host contract.
 All are classified as level 2 in the fair value hierarchy according to IFRS 13.